UMAprotocol/UMIPs/UMIPs/register-sgdusd-price-identifier.md

 ## Implementation
 Historical SGDUSD prices from TraderMade are available on minute increments.
 Price requests should use the minute price that is nearest and later than the price request timestamp.
 To do this, voters should use the open price of the OHLC period that the price request timestamp falls in.
 TraderMade endpoints are queried based on the OHLC period's close time.

-As an example, a request for a CADUSD price at 2020-11-11-01:52:16 should use query for the period ending at 2020-11-11-01:53:00 and use the open price.
+As an example, a request for a SGDUSD price at 2020-11-11-01:52:16 should use query for the period ending at 2020-11-11-01:53:00 and use the open price.

-The TraderMade endpoint used would be: https://marketdata.tradermade.com/api/v1/minute_historical?currency=CADUSD&date_time=2020-11-11-13:01&api_key=apikey
+The TraderMade endpoint used would be: https://marketdata.tradermade.com/api/v1/minute_historical?currency=SGDUSD&date_time=2020-11-11-13:01&api_key=apikey

 SGDUSD should then be rounded to 5 decimals.